About Informal Sector industry Skills Council (ISISC)

 Frequently Asked Questions

-The Informal Sector Industry Skills Council (ISISC) is a national body that works to strengthen skills development in Bangladesh’s informal sector.
-It develops standards, curricula, training frameworks, certification systems, and industry partnerships to ensure workers receive relevant and recognized skills.
+The Informal Sector Industry Skills Council (ISISC) is a national organization dedicated to strengthening skills development within Bangladesh’s informal sector.
+It develops occupational standards, training curricula, competency-based training frameworks, certification systems, and industry partnerships to ensure that workers acquire relevant, high-quality, and nationally recognized skills.
+Through its initiatives, ISISC contributes to improving employability, productivity, and sustainable economic growth in the informal economy.

-ISISC supports skills development for informal sector workers, apprentices, master craftspersons, micro-entrepreneurs, and individuals with practical experience.
-Both new learners and experienced workers seeking recognition through Recognition of Prior Learning (RPL) can participate.
+ISISC supports skills development and certification opportunities for informal sector workers, apprentices, master craftspersons, micro-entrepreneurs, and individuals with practical work experience.
+Both new learners and experienced workers are eligible to participate.
+Experienced workers can also obtain formal recognition of their skills through the Recognition of Prior Learning (RPL) process.

 Our Partners